-After years in the Southwest he eventually moved back to Omaha to be closer with his family.
-He began working at the Upstream Brewing Company under Executive Chef Gary Hoffman, one of James’ previous sources of culinary inspiration from his days at Happy Hollow.
+After years in the Southwest he eventually moved back to Omaha to be closer to his family.
+He began working at the Upstream Brewing Company under Executive Chef Gary Hoffman.
 He worked at the Upstream for 9 years in various roles, all the while keeping his eyes set on the goal of executive chef by the age of 30.
-He 27, he met his goal with the opening of the west Omaha Legacy location of the Upstream.
-Chef Hoffman encouraged James to get involved with the local culinary school at MCC and eventually he accepted a part time role as an adjunct instructor, which would continue to lay future career foundations in the years to follow.
+At 27, he met his goal with the opening of the west Omaha Legacy location of the Upstream.
+Chef Hoffman encouraged James to get involved with MCC and eventually he accepted a part-time role as an adjunct chef instructor.

-In the winter of 2018, James joined the Institute for the Culinary Arts at Metropolitan Community College and currently resides over the Sage Student Bistro as the college’s full time faculty instructor of fine dining.
+In the winter of 2018, James joined the Institute for the Culinary Arts at Metropolitan Community College as a full-time chef instructor, and currently teaches coursework that supports the ICA’s live, open-to-the-public restaurant, Sage Student Bistro.

 Chef John Engler